Course Withdrawal/Withdrawal from the University

-- Students should consult with their financial aid counselor and/or veteran’s benefits coordinator to understand how this change in their enrollment status may affect their aid.
+- Students should consult with their financial aid counselor and/or veteran’s benefits certifying official to understand how this change in their enrollment status may affect their aid.
 Additionally, international students should contact one of the international education associates at the Multicultural and International Center.

 Ceasing to attend a class does not constitute a withdrawal; students must officially withdraw by filling out the course withdrawal form in their graduate director’s office.
 Ceasing to attend without officially withdrawing will result in the student receiving a grade for the course, possibly a failing grade.
 A “W” designation will only be assigned upon official withdrawal from a course.

 Students who opt to withdraw from the University must notify their graduate director’s office.
 Students who withdraw from the University before the "Last day for withdrawal from classes" will receive a "W" grade for the courses in which they are enrolled.
 Students who withdraw from the University after the withdrawal deadline will receive a grade ("A" to "F" as appropriate) for the course.

 Ceasing to attend classes does not constitute a withdrawal from the University; students must officially withdraw through their graduate director’s office.
 Ceasing to attend without officially withdrawing will result in the student receiving grades for all coursework, possibly failing grades.
 A “W” designation will only be assigned to coursework upon official withdrawal from the University.

 La Salle University does not grant students a leave of absence.
 Students who wish to leave the University temporarily during a semester must withdraw through their graduate director’s office as indicated in the section above.